Multilayer shallow-water model with stratification and shear: Abstract

 \section{Abstract}

-The purpose of this paper is to present a multilayer primitive equations model for ocean dynamics in which the velocity and buoyancy fields within each layer are not only allowed to vary arbitrarily with horizontal position and time, but also with depth---linearly at most.
-The model is a generalization of Ripa's inhomogeneous one-layer model to an arbitrary number of layers.
-Unlike models with homogeneous layers, the present model is able to represent thermodynamics processes.
-Unlike models with slab layers, i.e. those in which the layer velocity and buoyancy fields are depth-independent, the present model can represent explicitly the thermal-wind balance within each layer which dominates at low frequency.
+The purpose of this paper is to present a shallow-water-type model with multiple inhomogeneous layers featuring variable linear velocity vertical shear and startificaion in horizontal space and time.
+This is achieved by writing the layer velocity and buoyancy fields as linear functions of depth, with coefficients that depend arbitrarily on horizontal position and time.
+The model is a generalization of Ripa's (1995) single-layer model to an arbitrary number of layers.
+Unlike models with homogeneous layers the present model is able to represent thermodynamics processes driven by heat and freshwater fluxes through the surface or mixing processes resulting from fluid exchanges across contiguous layers.
+By contrast with inhomogeneous-layer models with depth-independent velocity and buoyancy, the model derived here can sustain explicitly at low frequency a current in thermal wind balance (between the vertical vertical shear and the horizontal density gradient) within each layer.
 In the absence of external forcing and dissipation, energy, volume, mass, and buoyancy variance constrain the dynamics; conservation of total zonal momentum requires in addition the usual zonal symmetry of the topography and horizontal domain.
-The model further possesses a singular Hamiltonian structure.
-Unlike the single-layer counterpart, however, no steady solution has been possible to prove formally (or Arnold) stable using the above invariants.
-It is shown here that a model with only two layers provides an excellent representation of the exact gravest baroclinic mode phase speed.
-This suggests that configurations with only a small number of layers will be needed to tackle a large variety of problems with enough realism.
+The inviscid, unforced model admits a formulation suggestive of a generalized Hamiltonian structure, which enables the classical connection between symmetries and conservation laws via Noether's theorem.
+A steady solution to a system involving one Ripa-like layer and otherwise homogeneous layers can be proved formally (or Arnold) stable using the above invariants.
+A model configuration with only one layer has been previously shown to provide: a very good representation of the exact vertical normal modes up to the first internal mode; an exact representation of long-perturbation (free boundary) baroclinic instability; and a very reasonable representation of short-perturbation (classical Eady) baroclinic instability.
+Here it is shown that substantially more accurate overall results with respect to single-layer calculations can be achieved by considering a stack of only a few layers.
+A similar behavior is found in ageostrophic (classical Stone) baroclinic instability by describing accurately the dependence of the solutions on the Richardson number with only two layers.